Kobazzie: Early life and career

 In 2018, Kobazzie told FrontPage Africa he was working on his 6-track debut extended play, and confirmed that the previously released singles "Check Mike" and "Abelaibah" would appear on the project.
-On August 3, 2018, Koabazzie released the single "Bounce".
-It won Song of the Year at the 2019 Liberian Entertainment Awards, and was nominated for the same award at both the 2018 Liberia Music Awards and 2019 Tunes Liberia Music Awards.
-The remix of "Bounce", which features guest vocals by Nigerian singer Davido, was released on March 3, 2019.
+On August 3, 2018, Kobazzie released the single "Bounce", which won Song of the Year at the 2019 Liberian Entertainment Awards and was nominated for the same award at both the 2018 Liberia Music Awards and 2019 Tunes Liberia Music Awards.
+The remix of "Bounce" features vocals by Nigerian singer Davido and was released on March 3, 2019.
 The song was jointly produced by Kizzy W, Benny Sound, and DrumPhase.
-Its accompanying music video was directed by Simplicity Visuals Studios.
+The accompanying music video for the track was directed by Simplicity Visuals Studios.
 The remix of "Bounce" was nominated for Afropop Song of the Year and Collaboration of the Year at the 2019 Liberia Music Awards.
 Moreover, the song's music video was nominated for Best Music Video at the 2020 Liberian Entertainment Awards and for Best Video of the Year at the 2020 Tunes Liberia Music Awards.

 On September 24, 2021, Kobazzie released the Stonebwoy-assisted single "Everyday".
 He chose to collaborate with Stonebwoy because he wanted to blend afrobeats with dancehall, and believes the singer has a "different vibe of music".
 After winning an award at the Liberia People's Choice Awards in 2019, he was told he could collaborate with any African artist and video producer of his choice.
-"Everyday" was initially scheduled for release in the last week of August 2021, along with its music video.
+"Everyday" and its accompanying music video were originally slated for release in the final week of August 2021.
 In May 2022, Kobazzie performed at four musical concerts held across Nimba, Margibi, Grand Bassa, and Montserrado counties.
 The concerts commemorated the fifth anniversary of Orange S.A.'s arrival in Liberia, and featured additional performances from MC Caro, Stunna, and Kpanto, among others.

-Humanatarian works and criticism of a charity foundation
+Humanatarian work and criticism of a charity foundation

 Kobazzie spoke out against rape and gender-based violence issues, and was among a panel of speakers advocating for youth empowerment at the United Nations Symposium in New York.
 He released the anti-rape song "Say No to Rape", and worked with Stunna and Cralorboi CIC to release the politically inspired track "Say No to Election Violence".
 Kobazzie urged the Liberian government to prosecute Katie Meyler, the founder of the More Than Me charity organization.
 He accused her of covering up the sexual abuse scandal at the organization and said her actions were "inhumane and neglectful".